uwsampa/sampa-public/research/index.md

 Our effort on "big" applications currently focuses on support large scale irregular applications, which don't have much locality and exhibits irregular forms of parallelism.
 A classic example is graph analysis of social network data.
 We developing a system called [Grappa][], which aims at making it very simple to write large scale irregular applications with near optimal system utilization.
 The key lower-level research question is on how to exploit latency tolerance with concurrency in large systems.

 Grappa is being used to enable fast, in-memory computation of complex data analytics pipelines from domains like bibliometrics.
-To use Grappa without writing low-level code, we have built a compiler called [Radish](https://github.com/uwescience/raco#c-and-grappa-output-radish) (read the [paper](ftp://ftp.cs.washington.edu/tr/2014/10/UW-CSE-14-10-01.pdf)) that translates SQL and other high-level languages to efficient distributed memory programs.
+To use Grappa without writing low-level code, we have built a compiler called [Radish](https://github.com/uwescience/raco#c-and-grappa-output-radish) that translates SQL and other high-level languages to efficient distributed memory programs.

 Our effort on "small" applications focuses on better supporting scripting languages and web browsing in mobile devices.
 We are exploring [hardware support for scripting languages] (mobileweb.html) and ways to enable new optimizations in mobile browsers by [characterizing](webchar.html) sources of inefficiencies.